Scenario 1

 Exercises: warehouse, dbt_show on a targeted slice

-4. Model Creation
+4. Model creation

 Compile the model and preview the first 20 rows using deterministic ordering.
 Order inventory variances by abs(variance_quantity) desc, warehouse_id, product_id.